translate this page

 LOGOS and TRADEMARKS

-Below some examples - there are many more.
+Below some examples - there are more.
 I'm adding them as I run across them.
+A logo is a nice source of income for designers; they get paid every single time it's used, from cocktail napkins to business cards.

 These are arranged alphabetically